Neighborhood Traffic Management Program

 The City of Palm Desert is currently reviewing three sections of the city as part of the NTMP.
 These include:

-In case you missed the recent meeting, don't worry - we've got you covered!
+In case you missed our prior meetings, don't worry - we've got you covered!
 On October 5, 2023, the City of Palm Desert hosted a virtual community gathering that focused on a variety of traffic management initiatives in the South Palm Desert area, with a special emphasis on the Neighborhood Traffic Management Program and Haystack Road vicinity.

 During this virtual meeting, the City presented vital information about forthcoming projects aimed at enhancing traffic management, ensuring residents' safety, and increasing convenience.
 The input and feedback from South Palm Desert residents were pivotal in shaping the success of these initiatives.